TeCSAR-UNCC/EventCentric-VAD/README.md

 |            | Anomalous Frames   | 16,714  | 59,172 | 225,075 | 65,266  |
 | Event      | Anomalous Events   | 121     | 190    | 1,691   | 137     |
 |            | Avg.
 Duration (f)  | 138.13  | 311.43 | 133.10  | 476.39  |

+Our event-centric analysis shows that the widely used SHT dataset contains micro-events, which are anomalous sequences spanning only a few frames.
+These likely represent manual annotation noise rather than semantically meaningful human actions.
+We audited the SHT test set by cross-referencing binary masks with the original videos, filtering out these physically impossible events to ensure every anomaly aligns with actual human movement dynamics.
+This cleaned version of SHT can be downloded here.

+## Citation
+If you find our work useful, please consider citing:

+## Contact
+If you have any questions or need assistance, please contact the authors at nrashvan@charlotte.edu.